Maximizing YouTube Payouts: A Step-by-Step Guide for Creators

 You can check your eligibility by signing into the Creator Studio.
 Then tap on the “Earn” tab, represented by a dollar sign.
 If you’ve met the requirements, you can apply and YouTube will get back to you.

-How Do I Set Up An AdSense Account?
+How To Set Up AdSense For YouTube?

 The next requirement for getting a YouTube payout is having an AdSense account.
 If you already have one, you’ll be able to link it to your YouTube channel.
 If not, we can walk you through getting that set up.